8ctopus/stats-table/README.md

 ### example 3

-Here's another example demonstrating consolidated revenue and group by date.
+The third example demonstrates a dynamic column containing consolidated revenue and group by date.

 ```php
 <?php